klamt-lab/COBRA-k/README.md

 ## Installation

+Note: The pip command doesn't work yet, please follow the "Python code environment instructions" below

-COBRA-k is provided [as a PyPI package]() and can be simply installed through the following command:
+COBRA-k will be provided as a PyPI package (follows) and can be simply installed through the following command:

 ```sh
 pip install cobrak